richardskumat/dilbert/docker/readme.md

 Use the --rm flag to remove the container once it's killed/stopped.

-Use the -v flag for permanent storage of the downloaded comics.
+Use the -v flag to mount/bind a volume/directory for the downloaded comics.

+The -a flag instructs the dilbert.sh inside the container to download all comics.

 ## Usage to download today's comic